-You’re not alone if you’ve come to the conclusion that your meticulous spec docs just are not cutting it in getting software built the way you intended.
+You’re not alone if you’ve come to the conclusion that your meticulous spec docs just aren’t cutting it when it comes to getting software built the way you intended.
 There is hope, though.
 I want to tell you how we tear down confusion and build up clarity by using a process called Behavior Driven Development (BDD).

 You may have spent weeks — months, even — outlining your software ideas into meticulous speculation documents complete with tables of contents, diagrams, dependency lists, and more; all in an effort to describe exactly what you want built.
 Why does it always seem that what you get is nothing close to what you wanted?
 It’s the trap of spec docs and acceptance criteria.